simonwiles/gh-pages-2021/slides.md

 - **Static Sites**

-  - Resources are created in advance of user requests and are delivered to users exactly as stored
+  - Resources are created in advance of user requests and are delivered to users **exactly as stored**
   - Updates require that some or all of the pages are modified/replaced/recreated
   - No special server-side software required
-  - Resources can be created by a Static-Site Generator
+  - Resources can be created by a Static Site Generator

  <!-- .element class="fragment" -->